davehaglan/laygo/docs/source/architecture/architecture.md

     * **BaseLayoutGenerator**: generates layout on physical grids.
     * **GridLayoutGenerator**: generates layout on abstract grids.
-    * **GridLayoutGenerator2**: improved version of GridLayoutGenerator.
-Not backward compatible.

     Since the GridLayoutGenerator class is based on BaseLayoutGenerator, users may instantiate the GridLayoutGenerator even for physical grid